Neehan/amazing-crop-yield-datasets/README.md

 ### Land Surface Data Setup (Google Earth Engine)

+Land surface data (LAI, NDVI, etc.) comes from multiple sources via Google Earth Engine:
+- **LAI**: ERA-5 Daily Reanalysis (**not AgERA-5**)
+- **NDVI**: NOAA CDR datasets (AVHRR for 1982-2013, VIIRS for 2014+)

-Land surface data (LAI, NDVI, etc.) comes from ERA-5 Daily Reanalysis (**not AgERA-5**).
-Downloading this data directly from CDS is inconvenient since each request takes over 40 minutes.
-Therefore, it should be downloaded from the ERA-5 mirror via Google Earth Engine.
+Downloading this data directly from original sources is inconvenient since each request takes over 40 minutes.
+Therefore, it should be downloaded via Google Earth Engine.

 **Important Note:** Google Earth Engine API access is free only up to a limit.
 If you exceed the limit, your account will be charged.
 This is why the entire weather dataset is not downloaded through Google Earth Engine, even though it would be technically possible and faster.